Major Havelock David Nelson

 According to the report written by Brigadier General James Weaver, after being shot, Nelson and the bodies of the other men were taken to the camp's cemetery and put in a grave.
-Since it was raining, the Japanese made the decision not to cover the body with dirt.
+Since it was raining, the Japanese made the decision not to cover the bodies with dirt.

 After the Japanese had left the cemetery, Nelson revived and crawled from the grave.
 He made it into the jungle where he was found by American guerrillas.
 The commanding officer of the guerrillas was Lt.
 James Hart of the 194th Tank Battalion.

 In the second story, Grover Brummett stated that upon reaching Camp O'Donnell, Nelson collapsed.
 Brummett, who was also a member of the 192nd, believed Nelson had died of a heart attack.
 Nelson was taken to the camp cemetery where, as it turned out, he was buried alive in a slit trench from which another POW and Nelson escaped and went into the mountains.
 During this time, he was cared for by a Mr. Ocampo.

 Nelson's daughter, Kate, would travel to the Philippines after the war and meet the man who cared for her father.
 After almost two months of suffering, Maj.
 Havelock D. Nelson died from his wounds on Monday, June 15, 1942.
 It is known that Major Havelock Nelson is listed as a guerrilla in Zambales during the opening months of 1942.

 Major Havelock D. Nelson is buried in Plot N, Row 18, Grave 176, at the American Military Cemetery outside of Manila.
 He was posthumously awarded the Silver Star and Legion of Merit.
 On June 14, 2007, an inactive American legion post was reestablished as the Havelock D. Nelson American Legion Post in West Chester, Ohio.
 Although he may never had known it, he was held in high regard by his men.